Unjustified Revulsion Towards Investing In Chinese Companies

 While a 10 billion yuan shopping rebate promotion (in Chinese) undoubtedly boosted buying interest, it's inconceivable that actual consumer demand was lacking given such phenomenal sales figures.
 JD.com also enjoyed free publicity (in Chinese) on leading media outlets for the event.

 For readers who have not read my prior article titled A Thesis Revisit Of JD.com Might Surprise You, I encourage you to do so, as JD.com continues to diversify its business segments beyond its traditional e-retailing.
 For instance, JD Health, its medical division, launched (in Chinese) on April 22 its nucleic acid detection service for COVID-19 which users can schedule an appointment online.
 Upon sample collection, users would be able to retrieve their test results after 24 hours.
-It's currently available in 11 cities but the company has plans to roll it out to 50 cities nationwide.
+It's currently available in 11 cities, but the company has plans to roll it out to 50 cities nationwide.

 Promotional poster for JD Health's nucleic acid detection service (step by step instruction for app-based appointment booking)